-Rammstein is my second-favorite group; when it originally crossed my mind to make Du Hast into a music video about Enishi, Kenshin, and Tomoe, my first thought was (as it often is), What a shame Jinchuu was never animated.
+Rammstein is one of my favorite bands, and when it originally crossed my mind to make Du Hast into a music video about Enishi, Kenshin, and Tomoe, my first thought was, What a shame Jinchuu was never animated.
 But despite the obvious lack of animated footage, the idea wouldn’t go away and wouldn’t go away, until finally I decided to experiment with manga frames just to see what I could come up with.
 The result is, at the very least, interesting.

 As with my previous video, my impatience shows quite a bit here; there are several spots that make me wince because I was just too lazy to go fix whatever the problem was.
 Also, the quality deteriorated on conversion much more than that of the previous video, probably because of the manga frames.
 I did hack bits out of the song, BTW.
 You can only put footage to “Du / Du hast / Du hast mich” so many times before you go completely crazy.